PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

     - Ensured all tests pass with the new structure
     - Improved test organization by consolidating helper classes into appropriate test files
     - Regenerated dependency injection code to maintain functionality
+    - Updated environment configuration for movie app API endpoints (eigamovie.com)
 16. Fixed dependency injection test failure:
     - Fixed incorrect test for unregistered dependency resolution in `test/core/di/injection_test.dart`
     - The original test was trying to test that GetIt directly would throw when requesting an unregistered dependency
     - Corrected to properly use a function expression to check that trying to resolve an unregistered dependency throws
     - Updated test to use `expect(() => getIt<UnregisteredDependency>(), throwsA(anything))` pattern
     - Ensures that the test now accurately verifies that GetIt properly throws when trying to resolve unregistered dependencies
+17. Rebranded the application from a generic order data input app to the EIGA Movie App:
+    - Updated app name and branding throughout the codebase
+    - Refocused application purpose on cinema ticket booking experience
+    - Modified onboarding content to highlight movie-related features
+    - Adjusted login screen to reflect the movie app experience

 ## Current Tasks
 1. Complete the onboarding feature implementation